0xpolarzero/storage-collision-formal-verification/README.md

 _From explanations by [karmacoma](https://twitter.com/0xkarmacoma) and [Daejun Park](https://twitter.com/daejunpark) from the Halmos team, possibly biased by my own understanding._

+## How to not do this

+There are a few things not to do when using arbitrary storage slots:

+- don't use arbitrary storage slots (if you don't really need);
+- don't expose the storage slot calculation publicly;
+- don't use a `uint256` as the last encoded parameter, or pay extra attention to it (considering existing storage slots);

 ## You can't break cryptography with symbolic execution...

 Yeah, formal verification won't actually _compute_ all possible hashes for a given parameter.
 Otherwise, it would not be really different that brute-forcing the hash.
 Take this example with Halmos, trying to break the `permit` function from OpenZeppelin's `ERC20Permit`: